Emphasis Area – Women's Studies

 The Women's Studies emphasis crosses traditional academic boundaries to analyze role of gender and Focuses on Cultural learning.

-If you are interested in completing a bachelor’s degree in this emphasis you should consider taking 12 credit hours from the courses listed below as part of your AA degree in Liberal Arts.
+If you are interested in completing a bachelor’s degree in Women's Studies you should consider taking 12 credit hours from the courses listed below as part of your AA degree in Liberal Arts.

-Not all courses may be required for your future major.
+Not all courses may be required for or transfer to your future major.

 The following are some of the career opportunities you can pursue in Women's Studies: